 - Integrated Pest Management planning

-- Organic farming practices and certification
+- Adoption of Organic/regenerative farming practices

 Topics not likely to receive consideration: